dnsimple/dnsimple-support/content/articles/transferring-uk-domain.markdown

 ## Before You Start

 <warning>
-As with any domain transfer, in order to avoid the possibility of a downtime, you should [point the name servers for the domain to DNSimple (or another provider) before you begin the transfer](/articles/before-transferring-domain/).
+As with any domain transfer, in order to avoid the possibility of downtime, you should [point the name servers for the domain to DNSimple (or another provider) before you begin the transfer](/articles/before-transferring-domain/).
 This will prevent downtime and will also allow you to perform changes to the DNS records during the domain transfer.
 </warning>

 <div class="section-steps" markdown="1">